PervasiveAutonomyLab/Bern2Edge/README.md

 - `cover_type/table_ii_results.csv` — the five paper rows with full-precision
   accuracies, deltas, HLS latency/BRAM metrics, and checkpoint provenance.

-The raw synthesis export is committed as `cover_type/covertype_hls_results.csv`.
-HLS metrics are extracted from this CSV and matched by complete architecture, activation, and Bernstein degree; the artifact does not rerun FPGA synthesis.
-A successful run ends with `Verified 50 checkpoints and all 10 five-fold means.` See [cover_type/README.md](cover_type/README.md) for the exact model mapping, acceptance tolerances, and the documented fourth-row standard-deviation display
+The synthesis export is committed as `cover_type/covertype_hls_results.csv`.
+HLS metrics are extracted from this CSV and matched by complete architecture, activation, and Bernstein degree.
+A successful run ends with
+`Verified 50 checkpoints and all 10 five-fold means.` See [cover_type/README.md](cover_type/README.md) for the exact model mapping, acceptance tolerances, and the documented fourth-row standard-deviation display